GregerTomas/English/topics/parts-of-speech/verbs/auxiliary-and-modal-verbs/modal-verbs.md

 > It may rain. 💡*možná bude pršet, vidím to jako reálnou možnost* 🆚 It might rain. 💡*spíš ne, nemyslím si to, ale nevylučuji* <br/>

+#### May be 🆚 maybe

+Maybe is used at the beginning of the sentence.
+We can use the modal verb **may** with the verb **be** instead.
+In the past tense we must use [⏳ Dokonavý infinitiv.].

+> 🔴 I will maybe come tomorrow. / I maybe will come tomorrow. ➡ 🟢 Maybe I will come tomorrow. <br/>
+> Maybe he will go there tomorrow. ➡ He may go there tomorrow. <br/>
+> Maybe you are right. ➡ You may be right. <br/>
+> Maybe I'm wrong. ➡ I may be wrong. <br/>
+> Maybe we will go out. ➡ We may go out. <br/>
+> Maybe he has a cold. ➡ He may have a cold. <br/>
+> Maybe he isn't who he says he is. ➡ He may not be who he says he is. <br/>
+> Maybe he won't tell you his name. ➡ He may not tell you his name. <br/>
+> Maybe they kissed. ➡ They may have kissed. <br/>
+> Maybe your brother borrowed it. ➡ Your brother may have borrowed it. <br/>

 ### Should / shouldn't

 #### Mělo / nemělo by to tak být